 Natural light is often added to enhance the comfort and atmosphere of a room with the installation of skylight windows into the roof and ceiling.
 It is extremely important, however, to make it perfectly waterproof.
 By sealing a skylight window, you will eliminate the possibility of water leaks.
 Skylights are available with flat glass, a curved tech glass, or a polycarbonate dome that allows for the rainwater to properly disperse off the glass and over the window's specially designed curb.
 Except for the flat glass, the other dome types can also be installed on flat or low pitched roofs.

-By sealing a flat skylight window, you can eliminate the possibility of it leaking water.
-You won’t need much in the way of materials or specialized skill but you will need a good head for heights.
-If you’re uncomfortable with heights, you are best advised to hire someone to do the work for you.
-The more thorough you are, the less the chance of a leak developing.
+You won’t need much in the way of materials or specialized skills but the more thorough you are at installing and sealing it, the less of a chance you'll have of your window leaking.
 As long as you seal the area well, you should have good service from the skylight for many years.

 Step 1 - Inspect the Window

 Before sealing the window, you need to inspect the window itself as well as the flashing and the roof.
 With a skylight window that opens, proper installation should mean a good seal on the window itself.
 Open it and inspect the seals then close to make sure the window is completely square in the frame.
 If it isn't, you will experience leaks from the window and you will need to replace the entire skylight in time.